liaverg/StressTestGenerator/README.md

  ### About
  The goal of this project is to produce stress tests  that cause the maximum switching activity of a circuit.
- For the production of the stress test the following genetic algorithm is used:
+ For the production of the stress tests the following genetic algorithm is used:
  ![Genetic Algorithm](./geneticAlgorithm.png)